vmware-tanzu/tanzu-dev-portal/content/outcomes/secure-software-supply-chain/building-a-container.md

 ```

 There's many more instructions that a Dockerfile may contain.
 To learn more, please refer to the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/) and the [best practices for writing Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).

+A Dockerfile requires the most hands-on maintenance as you're handling both the instructions to build the container (writing the Dockerfile), as well as the responsibility of actually running the `docker build` command in your pipeline.
+If you're using a CI/CD solution that provides access to a running Docker daemon that you can trust to be secure, this may not be a big deal.
+Be sure to consult the documentation for your CI/CD tools.

 ## Kaniko